okohll/abdocs/content/docs/views/creating-a-view.md

 1. Select (or [create]({{<relref "/docs/tables">}}) a new) table.
 2. Click the table you want to create a view from
 3. Once the table has been selected, click _name and views_ on the floating sidebar
-4. Click _Add View..._
+4. Click _Add View_
 5. You should now see your freshly created view

-> There is an option **Populate the view with fields from this table** next to the _Create new view_ button.
+> There is an option **Populate the view with fields from this table** next to the _Add View_ button.
 This is a convenience feature, which is ticked by default.
-When it's ticked, the view created will contain all fields from the table - you can then remove any you don't need.
+When it's ticked, the view created will contain the first 10 fields from the table - you can then remove any you don't need or add more.
 When un-ticked, the view will start with no fields so you can add just those you wish.

 ## Organising into a navigation structure
 On creating a view, its manage tab will appear.
 One of the first things it's useful to do is put the field in a tile - use the _Tile_ dropdown option to do so.